KacperPucek/chain_of_responsibility/README.md

 responsibility pattern which I highly encourage you to read.

-The main idea is that we can change nasty `if/else` statements to a chain of options that can decide whether they are applicable or not.
-Options are specified in the certain order and when we get a match we stop execution and immediately resolve.
+The main idea is that we can change nasty `if/else` statements to a chain of handlers that can decide whether they are applicable or not.
+Handlers are specified in the certain order and when we get a match we resolve using an appropriate handler.

-This `gem` provides tiny wrapper to make defining `chains` nicer.
-It's pretty minimal so feel free to simply copy source code and adjust it to your needs if you wish.
+This `gem` provides a tiny wrapper to make defining `chains` nicer.
+It's pretty minimal so feel free to simply copy the source code and adjust it to your needs if you wish.

 ## Usage